Care after kidney transplant

 What are my chances of having new-onset diabetes after transplant?

-Your chances of having new-onset diabetes after transplant will be higher if you are obese.
+Some immunosuppressant medications increase your risk of having diabetes, even if you have never had diabetes before.
+Your chances of having new diabetes after transplant will be higher if you are obese.
 Your chances are also increased if others in your family have diabetes.

 Why should I worry about diabetes?